EmergingMarketWatch

 • Expected decision: Hold

 Inflation has been accelerating since March until August but then moderated to lower-than-expected 3.5% y/y in September, in a positive surprise to the markets, and then stabilised at that level in October, in line with expectations.
-The latest inflation expectations, one of the major considerations the MPC is considering in the decisions, pointed to some moderation.
-Thus, inflation developments seem to have stabilised for now but inflation has been above the 1-3% target range in the past four months.
+In November, inflation moderated to 3.4% while market have expected further acceleration to 3.6% y/y.
+The latest inflation expectations, one of the major considerations the MPC is considering in the decisions, pointed to some moderation as well.
+Thus, inflation developments seem to have stabilised for now but inflation has been above the 1-3% target range in the past five months.
 After the rate decision in October, deputy governor Abir stated that the inflation environment has become more challenging since end-August and the inflation spike was due to supply disruptions in tourism, construction and agriculture, which are not expected to start performing better in the near future, we think.
 The latest central bank forecast sees inflation accelerating further in early 2025 with possible moderation towards the target in H2 2025.
 Inflation is not likely to return to the target before Q4 2025, however, as the inflation forecast is seen at 3.2% y/y in October 2025, according to the BoI.
 The BoI said that the inflation forecast tends to the upside and is affected by supply limitations, which are also affecting economic activity.
 It continued repeating that the war and its impact on activity, the shekel depreciation, prolonged supply limitations, fiscal developments, and higher global oil prices are pro-inflationary risks.

 Economic activity rebounded by above-expected 3.8% saar in Q3 but still fails to reach pre-war levels due to investment and exports.
 The distance to the trend is largely due to supply limitations, which have been affecting several industries, of which construction was hardest hit.
 However, private consumption is strong and exceeded pre-war levels already in Q2 so the MPC would risk pumping up inflation if it decides to soften the monetary policy stance, we think.
 The BoI revised down GDP growth projections by 1pp and 0.4pps to 0.5% in 2024 and 3.8% in 2025 and said that GDP would remain below the pre-war trend in the medium term.
 It said in the November rate decision that the high-frequency indicators reveal mixed signals for Q4.
 The fiscal policy still remains expansionary but the government has indicated that it would try to be more conservative in 2025, which is seen in the scope of the package of proposed austerity measures but it remains unclear if the entire package will pass in the Knesset.
-The reached ceasefire with Hezbollah in the north should contribute to reducing geopolitical risks and what is more, the US announced it would make another push for reaching truce between Israel and Hamas.
+The reached ceasefire with Hezbollah in the north should contribute to reducing geopolitical risks and there are talks that a truce with Hamas is imminent too.
 Thus, we see the risks overall balanced pointing to no change in the monetary stance for now.

 Board statements, press briefings, minutes from MPC meetings